Oulu-IMEDS/DeepWrist/README.md

 ![DeepWrist](./figures/DeepWrist_pipeline.png)

 ## Paper Link
+Title: Deep Learning for Wrist Fracture Detection: Are We There Yet? <br />
 [arXiv link](https://arxiv.org/abs/2012.02577)

 Both of the blocks are yml configuration based.
 We used OmegaConf for this purpose.
 Each executable python file can